 Jefferson was sworn into office on March 4, 1801; his was the first presidential inauguration held in Washington, D.C.
 (George Washington was inaugurated in New York in 1789; in 1793, he was sworn into office in Philadelphia, as was his successor, John Adams, in 1797.)
 Instead of riding in a horse-drawn carriage, Jefferson broke with tradition and walked to and from the ceremony.

 One of the most significant achievements of Jefferson’s first administration was the purchase of the Louisiana Territory from France for $15 million in 1803.
-At more than 820,000 square miles, the acquisition (which included lands extending between the Mississippi River and Rocky Mountains and the Gulf of Mexico to present-day Canada) effectively doubled the size of the United States.
-Jefferson then commissioned Meriwether Lewis and William Clark to explore the uncharted land, plus the area beyond, out to the Pacific Ocean.
+At more than 820,000 square miles, the Louisiana Purchase (which included lands extending between the Mississippi River and Rocky Mountains and the Gulf of Mexico to present-day Canada) effectively doubled the size of the United States.
+Jefferson then commissioned and to explore the uncharted land, plus the area beyond, out to the Pacific Ocean.
 (At the time, most Americans lived within 50 miles of the Atlantic Ocean).
-The expedition, known today as the Corps of Discovery, lasted from 1804 to 1806 and provided valuable information about the geography, American Indian tribes and animal and plant life of the western part of the continent.
+Lewis and Clark’s expedition, known today as the Corps of Discovery, lasted from 1804 to 1806 and provided valuable information about the geography, American Indian tribes and animal and plant life of the western part of the continent.

 Jefferson spent his post-presidential years at Monticello, where he continued to pursue his many interests, including architecture, music, reading and gardening.
 He also helped found the University of Virginia, which held its first classes in 1825.
 Jefferson was involved with designing the school’s buildings and curriculum, and ensured that unlike other American colleges at the time, the school had no religious affiliation or religious requirements for its students.